nolar/kopf/docs/daemons.rst

 Daemons
 =======

-Daemons are a special type of handler for background logic that accompanies the Kubernetes resources during their life cycle.
+Daemons are a special type of handlers for background logic that accompanies the Kubernetes resources during their life cycle.

 Unlike event-driven short-running handlers declared with ``@kopf.on``,